anapdh/restaurant-page/README.md

 ### Run

-Run the application by launching your local webserver and index.html file in the browser: http://127.0.0.1:5500/dist/index.html
+Run the application by launching your local webserver in the browser: http://127.0.0.1:5500/dist/index.html

 ## Authors